cdl-geneseo/geneseo-dictionary/L/Lauderdale.md

 # Lauderdale

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Lauderdale

 Created by  Unknown User (erg5), last modified by  Unknown User (mee2) on Nov 19, 2012

 n.
 The student health center, located on University Drive. &quot;Lauderdale is never open on the weekends, but I need cold medicine!”100% of those surveyed know this word and 100% believe it is of local originsAs of 2012, 100% of students surveyed knew this word and 100% believed it to be of local origin.(Eichas, G-M, 2012)